JuliaPlots/PlotlyJS.jl/notes.md

 ## Generation

 We now understand how the parsing happens.
 Next we turn to how the types are generated.

+We perform type generation using "factory" functions.
+These are functions that take a description of the type to be generated (more on this later) and return an `Expr` containing the type definition and other auxiliary functions.

+The behavior of a factory is driven by the combination of the `valType` and

 ### Comments